 Though 1 December is World AIDS Day, AIDS isn’t something we talk about much in Scotland these days; it’s a medical term only used when HIV has really seriously damaged a person’s immune system to the point where they are very ill.
 It’s really rare for anyone to get that ill in Scotland now, thanks to improving HIV medication and increasing testing that means people are diagnosed and on treatment much earlier.

 But while AIDS is less of an issue for people in Scotland than it once was, HIV certainly hasn’t gone away.
-Last year 354 new people were diagnosed with HIV in this country; that’s almost one each day.
+Last year 374 new people were diagnosed with HIV in this country; that’s more than one each day.
 There’s a lot everyone can do to help prevent new cases, from knowing the facts about HIV and how it’s transmitted, to making sure you use condoms, never sharing injecting kit, and getting tested regularly if you think you might be at risk.

 Another simple thing we can all do is think about how it would feel to have HIV, and to challenge the stigma and prejudice that people living with HIV face.
 A good place to start is by learning some facts about HIV, like that it can’t be passed on by things like touching, kissing, sharing cups or toilet seats.